 - First Anime Appearance: Haikyū!!
 Ep.
 1 – “Endings and Beginnings” (2014)

-My Anime List catalog’s 725 anime entries identifying a sports theme.
-Within this registry, Haikyū!! ranks number one with its follow up seasons rating in the top ten.
+My Anime List catalog’s 725 anime entries identify a sports theme.
+Within this registry, Haikyū!! ranks number one with its follow-up seasons rating in the top ten.
 This achievement rests with writer Haruichi Furudate’s exciting manga along with Susumu Mitsunaka (#1–60) and Masako Satō (#61–85) to transition it to the small screen.
 Their character development skills have given the fandom our seventh entry for June, Kōshi Sugawara.

 Teaching Elementary School in Miyagi, the series picks up Kōshi Sugawara as a player on Karasuno High School’s volleyball team.
-He began his sport career having joined the Nagamushi Junior High volleyball team.
+He began his sports career having joined the Nagamushi Junior High volleyball team.
 Upon graduating, Kōshi excitingly earned a spot on Karasuno’s team alongside Daichi Sawamura and Asahi.
-Prior to joining the team, Karasuno had made it to the national championships.
+Before joining the team, Karasuno had made it to the national championships.
 However, the team was a shell of its former glory.

 Known as the Indomitable Setter, Kōshi Sugawara was an average player but with a strong game sense and solid technique.
-His calm demeanor lead the team choosing him as their vice-captain.
+His calm demeanor leads the team to choose him as their vice-captain.
 His calm demeanor served well in training the Karasuno team and improving Shōyō Hinata’s setting skills.
 This effort resulted in Karasuno’s volleyball team returning the team to its former glory.

 Unlike the typical shōnen warriors, Kōshi Sugawara’s demeanor is the polar opposite.
-He works to improve teammate capabilities through composed and thoughtful instruction.
+He works to improve teammate capabilities through-composed and thoughtful instruction.
 His supportive teaching style serves as an excellent avenue for him to become an educator upon leaving school.
-With this understanding, anime fans selected Kōshi Sugawara as their favorite character for June.
+With this understanding, fans selected Kōshi Sugawara as their favorite anime character born in June.

 6. Juuzou Suzuya